lonefelidae16/better-look-enchant/README.md

 [Fabric loader](https://fabricmc.net/use/installer/) 0.11.0 or above.

-Available on fabric flavour only.
+Available on fabric flavor only.

 ## Features